minokah/WesternCampusMapViewer/README.md

 Some buildings are included: Middlesex College, Western Science Center, University College.

-This was a five person group project written in Java, with the GUI created using Swing with the help of the NetBeans IDE.
+This program was written in Java, with the GUI created using Swing with the help of the NetBeans IDE.
 Javadocs and JUnit tests included.

+### Authors
+- Brandon Luu
+- Jacob Ender
+- Alexander Kazachek
+- Scott Anthony Quinn
+- Michael Ritacco

 ![Map viewer preview](https://i.imgur.com/fat1pIY.png)